When deciding what is the safest trampoline for kids there are several things you need to consider, especially with so many brands available.

 Another cause of injury is bouncing off the trampoline itself.

+A safety net, secured around the perimeter of the trampoline alleviates this safety concern.
+Safety netting should extend nice and tall – allowing kids to bounce high and not vault over the side.
 The netting should be sturdy enough for your children to bounce from edge to edge without causing the whole trampoline to topple over.

 That’s why skirt netting is also available, which you can secure around the trampoline to keep kids and pets from crawling under and getting hurt.

-If you want to avoid hunting around for trampoline brands with all the safety features your're looking for, take a look at Vuly Play trampolines instead!
+These are the features you need to look for when buying a safe trampoline in 2019.
+If you want to avoid hunting around for trampoline brands with all the safety features you're looking for, take a look at Vuly Play trampolines instead!

+At Vuly, we’re proud to create trampolines with superior safety features.
 From safety mats and safety netting to gentle edge trampolines – you can shop with 100% confidence with Vuly Play.

 Product Safety Australia – www.productsafety.gov.au